aigamedev/scikit-neuralnetwork/README.rst

     score = nn.score(X_test, y_test)

-The `generated documentation <http://scikit-neuralnetwork.readthedocs.org/>`_ as a standalone page where you can find more information about parameters, as well as examples in the User Guide.
+The `generated documentation <http://scikit-neuralnetwork.readthedocs.org/>`_ as a standalone page where you can find more information about parameters, as well as examples in the `User Guide <http://scikit-neuralnetwork.readthedocs.org/en/latest/guide.html>`_.

 .. |Build Status| image:: https://travis-ci.org/aigamedev/scikit-neuralnetwork.svg?branch=master